What is the meaning of Judges 14, wherein Samson kills a lion, and then eats honey from the lion carcass?

 For example, where it says “When he returned later to take her..”
 I suspect that ‘later’ would refer to a period that probably spanned some weeks, and not later within that same day.

 Thus when I think of a swarm of honey bees in the body of the lion, I believe the body would have been the skeletal remains, not a bloody carcass of lion flesh.
-A dead animal carcass would certainly have been picked over by scavenging animals and vultures, and no doubt the bones would be 'cleaned' by insects and various other invertebrates.

 Furthermore, for honey to be present, the swarm of bees had to have settled, created wax combs, and needed time to forage on flowers to create the honey.